 Strengthening the use of evidence for development impact

-Strengthening the use of evidence for development impact (SEDI) is a five-year programme (2019-23) that is working on increasing the use of evidence by policymakers in Ghana, Pakistan and Uganda.
-In partnership with country governments, this programme aims to develop capacity and promote innovation in increasing evidence-informed decision-making.
-SEDI is funded by the UK Foreign, Commonwealth and Development Office.
+Strengthening Evidence Use for Development Impact (SEDI) started as a multi-year program that worked on increasing the use of evidence by policymakers in Ghana, Pakistan and Uganda.
+In partnership with country governments, this program aimed to develop capacity and promote innovation in increasing evidence-informed decision-making.
+SEDI was funded by the UK Foreign, Commonwealth and Development Office.
 The program closed after two years due to funding changes.

-The SEDI consortium is led by Oxford Policy Management (OPM) and comprises national, regional and international partners.
-The national lead organisations - Africa Centre for Economic Transformation in Ghana, Sustainable Development Policy Institution in Pakistan and Economic Policy Research Centre in Uganda, provide programme leadership and coordination in each country.
-These national organisations are authoritative voices in national policy processes and will ensure effective engagement and a sustainable legacy for SEDI.
+The SEDI consortium was led by Oxford Policy Management (OPM) and comprised national, regional and international partners.
+The national lead organizations - Africa Centre for Economic Transformation in Ghana, Sustainable Development Policy Institution in Pakistan and Economic Policy Research Centre in Uganda, provided program leadership and coordination in each country.
+These national organizations were, and continue to be, authoritative voices in policy processes and will ensure effective engagement and a sustainable legacy for SEDI.

-The regional and international partners, including 3ie, the Africa Centre for Evidence, African Institute for Development Policy, INASP, Overseas Development Institute and OPM, will contribute their knowledge and years of experience in working with governments across the world to promote evidence-informed development.
+The regional and international partners, including 3ie, the Africa Centre for Evidence, African Institute for Development Policy, INASP, Overseas Development Institute and OPM, contributed their knowledge and years of experience in working with governments across the world to promote evidence-informed development.

-3ie is leading the monitoring, learning and adaptation (MLA) component of SEDI.
-We are working with partners and the country teams to deliver a strong, innovative, gender-responsive and inclusive MLA system.
+3ie led the monitoring, learning and adaptation (MLA) component of SEDI.
+We worked with partners and the country teams to deliver a strong, innovative, gender-responsive and inclusive MLA system.